 If your dopamine is low, you may experience feelings of boredom, apathy, or even depressed mood.
 You may lack the energy and motivation to carry out ordinary tasks, and you may have trouble focusing or making decisions.
 In addition, you may experience physical symptoms such as becoming easily chilled, and you may have a tendency to put on weight.

 So what should you do if you think your dopamine level is low or out of balance with your other neurotransmitters?

 Ideally, you should have your dopamine level checked.
 We offer several safe, reliable, non-invasive, and convenient laboratory kits that can measure dopamine and your other neurotransmitters.

-Identifying neurotransmitter imbalances and correcting them with nutritional therapies creates a foundation for addressing not only addiction but also many core total-person functions: improved sleep, increased energy, sharpened focus and concentration, heightened motivation, lower anxiety, less intense cravings and improved sense of well-being.
+Identifying neurotransmitter imbalances and correcting them with nutritional therapies creates a foundation for addressing not only addiction but also many core total-person functions: improved sleep, increased energy, sharpened focus, and concentration, heightened motivation, lower anxiety, less intense cravings and an improved sense of well-being.

 If you decide to forgo testing because you are already convinced by your signs and symptoms you suffer from low dopamine, then check out some of our Dopamine Nutritional Supplements.
 We are very proud of our newest and most powerful dopamine supplement: DOPA Maxx ES.

 A unique combination of amino acid building blocks, vitamins, and minerals, DOPA Maxx ES supports the excitatory neurotransmitter systems of dopamine, norepinephrine, PEA, and epinephrine.
 To read more about our exciting new formulation DOPA Maxx, ES click here.